 Thus all illegal agreements or contracts are void, but all void agreements are not illegal.
 In the case of both illegal and void contracts, the similarity is that in either case, the primary agreement is unenforceable.
-Nothing can be recovered under either kind of agreement and if something has been paid, it cannot be recovered back.
-Thus a guilty party has no right of action on an illegal contract.
+Nothing can

-Types of Contract on the basis of Mode of Creation
+2. Types of Contract on the basis of Mode of Creation

-Types of Contract on the basis of Mode of Creation
+2. Types of Contract on the basis of Mode of Creation

-(A)Express Contracts: The first part of Section 9 of the Indian Contract deals with promises which are expressly made.
+(A) Express Contracts: The first part of Section 9 of the Indian Contract deals with promises which are expressly made.
 Contracts arising from expressly made promises are called express contracts.